 The risk becomes bigger the longer people hold its stock positions.
 Novice traders should remember this rule.

-He wants to be able to exit his positions immediately at the ex-date.
+He wants to exit his positions immediately at the ex-date.

 How can one execute this strategy?

-All stock markets have their own dividend calendar.
-Traders can take a look at it in advance to find possible trades.
+All stock markets have their own Dividend Calendar.
+Traders can look at it in advance to find possible trades.

-Most trading platforms have historical broker’s transactions.
-A novice trader can follow big brokers and institutions, and then he can buy around significant stock prices.
+Most trading platforms have historical broker transactions.
+A novice trader can follow big brokers and institutions, and then he can buy a round of significant stock prices.